 Amazon’s CloudFront CDN is another major competitor to consider when comparing live streaming CDN providers.
 As an easy-t0-use option, CloudFront is quite popular.
 For video and OTT broadcasters, CloudFront integrates RTMP ingestion and distribution, as well as encoding and video distribution.

 CloudFront is configured via an easy-to-use web panel which allows a lot of customization.
-It also integrates with other Amazon Web Services, which is a plus for some businesses who have already invested in S3 or other elements of that ecosystem.
+It also integrates with other Amazon Web Services, which is a plus for some businesses that have already invested in S3 or other elements of that ecosystem.
 Additional services like SSL certificates, Web Application Firewall, and DDoS protection are integrated for free.

 Pricing starts at 8.5 cents per GB in the United States and Europe, with prices per GB falling as the volume of data increases.
 However, pricing can be quite a bit more expensive in other regions.
 Billing is based on how much bandwidth you use.